flashbots/simple-arbitrage/README.md

 =====================
 - **ETHEREUM_RPC_URL** - Ethereum RPC endpoint.
 Can not be the same as FLASHBOTS_RPC_URL
 - **PRIVATE_KEY** - Private key for the Ethereum EOA that will be submitting Flashbots Ethereum transactions
-- **FLASHBOTS_RELAY_SIGNING_KEY** _[Optional, default: random]_ - Flashbots submissions requires an Ethereum private key to sign transaction payloads.
-This is NOT a real Ethereum account containing funds, but used to help identify related to same bot.
-Please see https://hackmd.io/@flashbots/rk-qzgzCD
+- **FLASHBOTS_RELAY_SIGNING_KEY** _[Optional, default: random]_ - Flashbots submissions require an Ethereum private key to sign transaction payloads.
+This newly-created account does not need to hold any funds or correlate to any on-chain activity, it just needs to be used across multiple Flashbots RPC requests to identify requests related to same searcher.
+Please see https://github.com/flashbots/pm/blob/main/guides/flashbots-alpha.md
 - **HEALTHCHECK_URL** _[Optional]_ - Health check URL, hit only after successfully submitting a bundle.
 - **MINER_REWARD_PERCENTAGE** _[Optional, default 80]_ - 0 -> 100, what percentage of overall profitability to send to miner.